An IKEA Home

 MACKAPÄR Coat rack with shoe storage unit, steel (193 cm)

 Nice for an open wardrobe.
 Has movable rails and hooks.
 Three shelves to store any items that will fit, not just shoes.
-It was being under-utilised, so it's been sold.
+It was being under-utilised, so it was sold off.

 GURSKEN Bedside table (39x30 cm)

-Our apartment must really be small because every piece of furniture we bring in ends up looking way bigger than we thought it was.
-The beige colour of this is pretty interesting.
+Our apartment must really be small because many pieces of furniture we bring in end up looking way bigger than we thought it was.
+The beige colour of this is intriguing.

 RIAN Side table (50x30 cm)